Case #9 - Social Media: Ethical Issues and Moral Boundaries

-What place have ethics and morality in today’s social media environment?
+Today’s social media environment has given rise to many ethical issues.
 As with all new technology, the Internet brought with it a variety of concerns from issues of privacy to abuse, independence and freedom.
 The fast rise of social media as a (if not the) primary source for personal and corporate communication has raised many concerns.
 Social media has changed and influenced international geo-political situations, governments, and global financial markets, and impacts everyone’s personal life in profound ways.
 Media companies are now economic giants.
 In 2010 Facebook had five hundred million subscribers and was worth $25 billion.
-Now it has 2.2 billion subscribers and it valued at over $500 billion.
+By 2019 it has 2.2 billion subscribers and is valued at over $500 billion.

 Social media’s acceptance and power have been driven by the younger generations, but older generations have quickly adapted due to the immediacy of the systems.
 Social media has been adopted by our global society and transcends all cultures and their businesses, education, government, and people.

 Social networking sites vary in the levels of privacy offered.
-Participants are encouraged to provide large amounts of personal information on such sites as Facebook.
-Some social network sites, such as Match.com, allow people to be anonymous, thus linking a user to their real identity can be difficult.
+Participants are encouraged to provide large amounts of personal information on sites such as Facebook.
+Some social network sites allow people to be anonymous, thus linking a user to their real identity can be difficult.

 Ethical and moral guidelines and practices for social media vary widely.
-Recent controversies have led both Facebook and Twitter to revise their openness policies and examine more critically postings.
-Twitter has begun removing millions of suspicious accounts from users’ followers.
+Recent controversies have led both Facebook and X (Twitter) to revise their openness policies and examine more critically postings.
+While Twitter had begun removing millions of suspicious accounts from users’ followers, X’s current owner has rescinded much of this work.
 Nevertheless, developers of social media tend to operate on the “new frontier” with an innovative, younger, and freer orientation.
 A … growing segment of business and government is advancing the need for ethical guidelines in the use of social media.
-For example, The Computer Ethics Institute published The Ten Commandments of Computer Ethics:
+For example, The Computer Ethics Institute published The Ten Commandments of Computer Ethics.

-- Thou shalt not use a computer to harm other
+1. Thou shalt not use a computer to harm other people.

-- Thou shalt not snoop around in other people’s computer
+3. Thou shalt not snoop around in other people’s computer files.

-- Thou shalt not use a computer to
+4. Thou shalt not use a computer to steal.

-- Thou shalt not use a computer to bear false
+5. Thou shalt not use a computer to bear false witness.

-- Thou shalt not use other people’s computer resources without authorization or proper
+7. Thou shalt not use other people’s computer resources without authorization or proper compensation.

-- Thou shalt think about the social consequences of the program you are writing or the system you are
+9. Thou shalt think about the social consequences of the program you are writing or the system you are designing.

-- Thou shalt always use a computer in ways that ensure consideration and respect for your fellow
+10. Thou shalt always use a computer in ways that ensure consideration and respect for your fellow humans.

 Note: Computer Ethics Institute ( http://computerethicsinstitute.org/)